-And coming soon to a kitchen cupboard near you.
+The ants are on the march through gardens and backyards and coming soon to a kitchen cupboard near you.
+Eek!!

-It can harm cats, aquatic life AND bees.
-And you need to keep it away from your kids.
+It can also harm cats, aquatic life and bees.
+And we really, really need to keep it away from our kids.

 How To Get Rid Of Ants Naturally

 1. Destroy Ant Scent Trails

 The first thing to do to get rid of ants from your house naturally is to destroy the scent trails they use to tell all their mates: “food this way”.

 Clean around anywhere you see ants coming in plus kitchen counters, cupboards, bins and the dishwasher door with any of these natural ingredients that wipe out the ants’ scent:

 - Black pepper